 Does having measles, mumps, or rubella increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-Infection with measles, mumps, and/or rubella during pregnancy may increase the chance of miscarriage.
+Infection with measles, mumps, and/or rubella during pregnancy might increase the chance of miscarriage.

 Does getting measles, mumps, or rubella during pregnancy increase the chance of birth defects?

-Every pregnancy starts out with a 3-5% chance of having a birth defect.
-This is called the background risk.
+Birth defects can happen in any pregnancy for different reasons.
+Out of all babies born each year, about 3 out of 100 (3%) will have a birth defect.
+We look at research studies to try to understand if an exposure, like getting measles, mumps, or rubella, might increase the chance of birth defects in a pregnancy.
 If someone gets rubella during pregnancy, the virus can pass to the fetus and cause birth defects.
 This is called congenital rubella syndrome (CRS).
 Babies affected by CRS can have hearing loss, heart defects, and cataracts (cloudy films that form over the lens of the eyes that can affect vision).
 Not all babies with CRS will have all these symptoms.
-A baby is more likely to be affected by CRS if the person who is pregnant gets rubella during the first trimester of pregnancy, although infection any time in pregnancy carries a chance of CRS.
-Because of these concerns, people who are pregnant are usually screened early in pregnancy to be sure they have antibodies to rubella.
+A baby is more likely to be affected by CRS if the pregnant woman gets rubella during the first trimester of pregnancy, although infection any time in pregnancy carries a chance of CRS.
+Because of these concerns, women who are pregnant are usually screened early in pregnancy to be sure they have antibodies to rubella.

 Having measles or mumps during pregnancy is not expected to increase the chance of birth defects.

-Does having measles, mumps, or rubella increase the chance of other pregnancy-related problems?
+Does having measles, mumps, or rubella during pregnancy increase the chance of other pregnancy-related problems?

-If a person has measles during pregnancy and has not had an MMR vaccine, there may be an increased chance of preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+If a woman has measles during pregnancy and has not had an MMR vaccine, there might be an increased chance of preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).

 Available information does not suggest a significant link between preterm delivery or low birth weight and having mumps during pregnancy.